-- 2.5.3 If vegetation does not provide sufficient safe enclosure along a street for children, pets, or others, install an informal, unfinished, wood fence, which preserves visual access into the front yard and at street intersections, by using open pickets wherein the size of the spaces are at least equal to the size of the material. - 2.5.4 When creating an arbor, maintain a narrow, low, and "light" scale instead of a tall, wide structure with massive timbers or other heavy elements that dominate the street. - 2.5.5 In rare cases, where a fence is needed but the predominant building material is stone, masonry, or stucco, a low garden wall of the same material and construction may fit into the site if fully integrated with the topography and other hardscape and if kept at four feet or less from grade. - 2.5.6 Place front yard enclosures (such as hedges, fences, or walls) farther back from the front property lines as they become more solid.
-Refer to Maximum Building Envelope information to determine allowable heights and placements for every type of streetfacing enclosure. - 2.6.0 Preserve the nighttime, "dark-sky" character of neighborhoods. - 2.6.1 Use light sources compliant with low lumen standards. - 2.6.2 Use lights only where needed for safety and at outdoor activity areas, such as building entries, gates, terraces, walkways, and patios. - 2.6.3 Do not use floodlights, spotlights, or lights to accent or uplight buildings, tree canopies, or other vegetation. - 2.6.4 Instead of exposed light sources, locate and shield fixtures, including string lights, to eliminate glare and excess illumination onto neighboring properties and the street.

-2.6.5 Size, locate, and shade skylights to eliminate glare or light pollution visible to neighbors or to the public.
+- 2.5.4 When creating an arbor, maintain a narrow, low, light, and open design, instead of a tall, wide structure with massive timbers or other heavy elements that dominate the street. - 2.5.5 In rare cases, where a fence is needed but the predominant building material is stone, masonry, or stucco, a low garden wall of the same material and construction may fit into the site if fully integrated with the topography and other hardscape and if kept at four feet or less from grade. - 2.5.6 Place front yard enclosures (such as hedges, fences, or walls) farther back from the front property lines as they become more solid.
+Refer to Maximum Building Envelope information to determine allowable heights and placements. - 2.6.0 Preserve the nighttime, "dark-sky" character of neighborhoods. - 2.6.1 Subdue all exterior lights with shielded and focused fixtures of low lumens and warm white temperatures, as defined in municipal code.
+Do not use fluorescent lighting. - 2.6.2 Use lights only where needed for safety and at outdoor activity areas, such as building entries, gates, terraces, walkways, and patios. - 2.6.3 Do not use floodlights, spotlights, or lights to accent or uplight buildings, tree canopies, or other vegetation. - 2.6.4 Instead of exposed light sources, locate and shield fixtures, including string lights, to eliminate glare and excess illumination onto neighboring properties and the street. - 2.6.5 Size, locate, and shade skylights to eliminate glare or light pollution visible to neighbors or to the public.
 Use skylights only if interior spaces have no access to exterior windows, such windows have limited access to light, or windows would cause even greater impacts to adjoining homes.